 Caregivers Can Help Seniors Build Healthy Menus

 It is critical for seniors to practice proper nutrition.
-Poor nutrition affects the body, as well as the mind, energy levels, and can lead to other health issues.
-The more caregivers know about nutrition for seniors, the better they will be able to care for them.
-Professional caregivers know that while older adults typically need fewer calories, they need MORE of certain nutrients because their bodies are less efficient at making or absorbing certain vitamins and minerals.
-Here are a few tips to help caregivers promote healthy habits around mealtimes.
+Poor nutrition affects the body, the mind, and energy levels, possibly leading to further health issues.
+The more caregivers know about offering healthy foods for seniors, the better care they can offer.
+While older adults typically need fewer calories, they need more nutritious foods because our bodies are less efficient at making or absorbing specific vitamins and minerals as we age.

 As a person ages, some nutrients become more important:

-Research links physical activity with slower mental decline.
-Exercise increases blood flow to all parts of the body, including our brain.
+Increases Mental Capacity: Research links physical activity with slower mental decline.
+This is because exercise increases blood flow to all parts of the body, including our brain.

-Exercise is beneficial in preventing dementia and Alzheimer’s disease and can also delay or prevent many diseases associated with aging, such as diabetes, colon cancer, heart disease, stroke, and more.
+Prevents Disease: Exercise is beneficial in preventing dementia and Alzheimer’s disease.
+It can also delay or prevent many diseases associated with aging, such as diabetes, colon cancer, heart disease, stroke, and more.

-Injuries can take longer to heal as people age.
-Regular exercise may speed up the wound-healing process by as much as 25 percent.
+Improves Healing: Injuries can take longer to heal as people age.
+However, regular exercise may speed up the wound-healing process by as much as 25 percent.

-How caregivers can help seniors become more active:
+Tips for caregivers to help encourage seniors to become more active: